gisellec60/volunteers/lib/ReadMe.md

 - welcome table
 - usher

+Like the Volunteer table the Role table has two relational fields. *volunteers* which manages the relatationship between Role and Volunteer through the association table *Volunteer_Roles*

+*schedules* is used to manage the relationship between Schedule and the Role tables.

+- volunteers = relationship('Volunteer', secondary='volunteer_role',
+                          back_populates='roles')
+- schedules = relationship('Schedule', backref=backref('role'))

 ## volunter_Roles
 - vol_id foreign key
 - rol_id foreign key

-The Volunteer Table consist of one relatational

-Volunteer_Roles is a join or association table that joins Volunteers and Roles.
-It consist of a primary key and
+Volunteer_Roles is an association table that manages the relationship between Volunteers and Roles.